Eye Movement Desensitization and Reprocessing (EMDR) Therapy

 Eye Movement Desensitization and Reprocessing (EMDR) therapy is an integrative psychotherapy approach that has been proven

 effective for the treatment of trauma, as well as for general psychosocial and emotional challenges.
 EMDR is a set of standardized protocols that incorporates elements from many different treatment approaches.
-It can be utilized in treatment of a variety of conditions, some of which include: anxiety, grief, phobias, stress reduction, addictions, trauma, physical ailments, depression, and a variety of conditions in which the client feels stuck.
+It can be utilized in treatment of a variety of conditions, some of which include, but not limited to: anxiety, depression, lack of self-esteem or not feeling good enough, grief, phobias, stress reduction, addictions, trauma, physical ailments, and a variety of conditions in which the client feels stuck.

 How does EMDR work?